regolith-labs/steel/README.md

 cargo test-sbf
 ```

-## Folder structure
+## File structure

 While not strictly enforced, we recommend organizing your Solana program with the following file structure.
-We have found this pattern improves code readability, separating the contract interface from its implementation, and scales well as contract complexity increases.
+We have found this pattern to improve code readability, separating the contract interface from its implementation.
+It scales well for complex contracts.

 ```
 Cargo.toml (workspace)